mattmallencode/matt-mallen/README.md

 * Vanilla CSS without any frameworks.
 * Page transitions made with Swup.
 * Website is fully accessible, with fast load times and excellent SEO.
 * Website is a technical skill showcase.
-Blog posts made not be sincere.
+Blog posts may not be sincere.

 # Attribution: